ericphanson/AllocArrays.jl/README.md

 We can see in this example, we got ~100x less allocation, and similar runtime.

+## Design notes

+This package does not create any Bumper.jl buffers, does not use any implicit ones, and does not reset any buffer that is handed to it.
+These choices are deliberate: the caller must create the buffer, pass it to AllocArrays.jl as desired, and reset it when they are done.

+The caller must:
+- not reset a buffer in active use.
+E.g., by calling `@no_escape` on a buffer that may be used by another task
+- nor allow memory allocated with a buffer to escape after the underlying buffer has been reset
+- and must reset their buffers before it runs out of memory

 ### Safety

-Before using a bump allocator (`with_bumper`, `unsafe_with_bumper`, or `with_locked_bumper`) it is recommended the user read the [Bumper.jl README](https://github.com/MasonProtter/Bumper.jl#bumperjl) to understand how it works and what the limitations are.
+Before using a bump allocator (`unsafe_with_bumper`, or `with_locked_bumper`) it is recommended the user read the [Bumper.jl README](https://github.com/MasonProtter/Bumper.jl#bumperjl) to understand how it works and what the limitations are.

 Note also:

 - Just as with all usage of Bumper.jl, the user is responsible for only using Bumper's `@no_escape` when newly allocated arrays truly will not escape
-  - with AllocArrays this can be slightly more subtle, because within `with_bumper`, `unsafe_with_bumper`, or `with_locked_bumper` block, `similar` calls on `AllocArray`s will allocate using the bump allocator.
+  - with AllocArrays this can be slightly more subtle, because within `unsafe_with_bumper` or `with_locked_bumper` block, `similar` calls on `AllocArray`s will allocate using the bump allocator.
 Thus, one must be sure that none of those allocations leak past a `@no_escape` block.
-The simplest way to do so is to be sure no allocations of any kind leak past a `@no_escape` block.
+The simplest way to do so is to be sure no allocations of any kind escape from a `@no_escape` block.
+You can pass in pre-allocated memory and fill that.
-- Calling `with_bumper(f)` is concurrency-safe by virtue of using Bumper.jl's dynamic task-local buffers.
-  - This can be slow and allocation heavy, however, if there are many short-lived tasks that each allocate, since they will each need to be provisioned their own buffer.
 - Calling `unsafe_with_bumper(f, buf)` is not safe if allocations may occur concurrently.
 Since you may not know all the `similar` calls present in the code, this is a-priori dangerous to use.
 - Calling `with_locked_bumper(f, buf)` provides a safe alternative simply by using a lock to control access to `buf`.
 In this way, the single buffer `buf` will be used to allocate for all `similar` calls (even across threads/tasks).
     - However, `@no_escape` must be called outside of the threaded region, since deallocation in the bump allocator (via `@no_escape`) on one task will interfere with allocations on others.